 Once you’ve put together a stand-out TEFL CV ( thanks to our CV guide! ) it’s time to write an equally stand-out cover letter.
 A cover letter is a crucial part of the job application process and can make the difference between being a good candidate, and a stand-out candidate.

 Your cover letter is an opportunity to convince an employer that you’re the perfect fit for the role, so it should really show off your strengths and enthusiasm for teaching English as a foreign language.

-Do some research into who you’re applying for a company, you’ve got to research them.
+It sounds obvious, but if you’re applying for a company, you’ve got to research them.
 You need to make it clear that you already have an understanding of what they do and what they offer, otherwise, they won’t be inclined to believe you’re suitable for the role.

-Pick out your top qualities (included in your CV) that are stated in the job advert/job specification and provide evidence to back these qualities up.
+Outline how you match the job description.
+Pick out top qualities that are stated in the job advert/job specification and provide evidence to back them up.

 We already mentioned this at the beginning, but it bears repeating.
 You need to tailor the letter to suit the position that you are applying for.
 Show that you have made an effort – employers will be able to tell instantly if you’ve just sent the same letter to ten different people.